-Altair Engineering Inc. ("Altair," the "Company," "we," "us" or "our") is a global technology company providing software and cloud solutions in the areas of simulation, high-performance computing (HPC), data analytics, and artificial intelligence (AI).
-We enable organizations across broad industry segments to compete more effectively in a connected world while creating a more sustainable future.
+Altair Engineering Inc. ("Altair," the "Company," "we," "us" or "our") is a global leader in computational science and artificial intelligence enabling organizations across broad industry segments to drive smarter decisions in an increasingly connected world.
+We deliver software and cloud solutions in the areas of simulation, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
+Our products and services help create a more sustainable future for our planet.